 Robbery is a serious offense because it cannot be sealed if the accused pleads guilty or no contest.

 However, if the charge is amended to grand theft, then the case can be sealed.
-If a plea is in the client's best interest, a South Florida criminal defense attorney may consider persuading the prosecutor to amend the charge to something that can later come off the accused's criminal record.
+If a plea is in the client's best interest, a Miami-Dade County criminal defense attorney may consider persuading the prosecutor to amend the charge to something that can later come off the accused's criminal record.

 I represent a lot of first-time offenders and my philosophy is pretty consistent regarding most cases.
 At the end of my representation, I want my client to be in the same situation they were in before they were arrested.
 That usually means no criminal record.
 That is why I offer to seal or expunge all of my clients' records as a part of my service, provided they are otherwise eligible.